Bahía de Chismuyo

 Visitor Facilities And Travel

-Access to Bahía de Chismuyo is most convenient from San Lorenzo or Nacaome in the Department of Valle, both reachable by road from the Pan-American Highway and from the Honduran capital Tegucigalpa, approximately 65 kilometers to the north.
-The nearest airport is Toncontín International Airport in Tegucigalpa.
+Access to Bahía de Chismuyo is most convenient from Nacaome or San Lorenzo in the Department of Valle, both reachable by road from the Pan-American Highway and from the Honduran capital Tegucigalpa, approximately 65 kilometers to the north.
+The nearest major airport is Toncontín International Airport in Tegucigalpa.
 Local fishing communities offer boat tours into the mangroves, and the ICF maintains a presence in the region to assist with reserve management and visitor information.
-There are limited formal visitor facilities within the protected area itself, though basic lodging and services are available in San Lorenzo.
+There are limited formal visitor facilities within the protected area itself, though basic lodging and services are available in San Lorenzo and Nacaome.
 The Amapala fishing village on Isla del Tigre in the Gulf of Fonseca also provides a base for exploring the coastal ecosystems of the southern zone.

 Conservation And Sustainability